 South Africa Breakdowns

 We enjoyed the rest of our time in South Africa connecting with friends and supporters but were also very busy running errands and getting various supplies for the orphanage.
 Our trip back to Zambia however proved more eventful than we had hoped as we were plagued with multiple vehicle breakdowns.
-Thankfully P9070006 God allowed us to get to a big town (Ellisrus) and then provided a wonderful family with a guesthouse who allowed Jako to park the Hilux out front and turn their drive into a temporary workshop.
+Thankfully God allowed us to get to a big town (Ellisrus) and then provided a wonderful family with a guesthouse who allowed Jako to park the Hilux out front and turn their drive into a temporary workshop.
 This family (who we had never met before) was more than hospitable not only offering us a good price on their lodging but good home cooked food and friendship as well.
 After 1 1/2 days of Jako getting dirty and replacing and checking many things (bearings, brake discs, fuel pump and prop shaft) we were back on the road and happy to be moving again.

 Amber’s Surprise

-The rest of the drive thankfully proved uneventful but Amber was quite surprised when we arrived Sep 2011 122back in Zambia and stopped to visit a friend but found a whole houseful of people yelling “surprise” instead!
+The rest of the drive thankfully proved uneventful but Amber was quite surprised when we arrived back in Zambia and stopped to visit a friend but found a whole houseful of people yelling “surprise” instead!
 Unbeknownst to her, Alyssa and Gretchen had been planning this surprise baby shower for some time and it was such a blessing – great food, fellowship, and fun.
 Needless to say that the thoughts and effort behind this touched Amber’s heart more than words can say (by the way if you didn’t get the news Jakob will be getting a baby brother)

 Baby # 6 She… no He

 Upon our arrival back home we were happy to find things in good working order.
-We were surprised to find that this 12 day old little girl we had heard about and admitted while we were gone Sep 2011 052 was actually a boy named Emmanuel.
+We were surprised to find that this 12 day old little girl we had heard about and admitted while we were gone was actually a boy named Emmanuel.
 Zambians often confuse the pronouns “he” with “she” as the Tonga language is gender neutral so that is probably where the confusion came in.
 With his mother very sick (she passed away a few weeks later) and an unknown father he was referred to us by the local village clinic (see below) and is a very lovable little boy.
 We found out later that the grandparents (who were caring for the mother) are busy caring for 10 other kids, (6 under the age of 10) three of which are his half siblings, so resources and their ability to care for another child are very stretched.

 Stella doing stellar : )

-We were happy to see that our temporary house help, Stella, was proving to be a benefit when the mom’s Sep 2011 086took their turn being gone on their annual holiday.
+We were happy to see that our temporary house help, Stella, was proving to be a benefit when the mom’s took their turn being gone on their annual holiday.
 It is so good to see the way that God provide for all the needs of the orphanage.
 In fact it even seems as though Stella will eventually be hired to work at the orphanage preschool when it opens in February.
 This will be perfect as her understanding of English is very good and she will still be available to fill in at the orphanage on an as need basis when one of the mom’s is sick or in special circumstances.

 Home Improvements